 Another fantastic resource for free stock photographs, ShotStash lets you download its imagery to use for commercial or non-commercial purposes.
 You can use them to illustrate articles or blog posts, print in t-shirts, phone cases or book covers, post in social networks, distribute in your design and use in Keynote or Powerpoint presentations.
 Just read their license rules.

-Epicantus is brought to you by Daria, a visual and UX designer as well as lean startup coach.
+Epicantus is brought to you by Daria, a visual and UX designer as well as a lean startup coach.
 She creates a lot of landing pages and prototypes to collect feedback and test various business ideas, so she knows how important it is to make things fast.
 "Finding images that carry the right message usually takes hours, therefore every photo I make in my spare time will appear here for you," says Daria.
 "All of them are free for personal & commercial use."